 A day stocking up in Cherbourg then saw us head across to Guernsey as we had some equipment to collect from the Harbour masters office.
 We left fairly early to catch the spring tides south through the Alderney Race and had a fast passage to St Peterport.
 Roustel Beacon is still damaged and probably wont get fixed until well into 2026.
 The damage was caused by a cargo ship not paying sufficient attention to the rather frisky tides in the area.

 On our return journey in September we again stopped in Guernsey and had a wonderful few days walking the stunning South coast and a quick trip across to Sark.
-Despite the mild weather for the trip we found the anchorage at Havre Grosse quite uncomfortable in the swell that set up through the gap. we only stayed the one night in Sark but had a very enjoyable walk around this lovely island.
-With no cars or vans and no need for streetlights it became one of the first "Dark Sky Island in2011.
+Despite the mild weather for the trip we found the anchorage at Havre Grosse quite uncomfortable in the swell that set up through the gap.
+We only stayed the one night in Sark but had a very enjoyable walk around this lovely island.
+With no cars or vans and no need for streetlights it became one of the first "Dark Sky Island in 2011.
 However back on the mainland we managed at long last to visit the House of Victor Hugo.
-Author of many works, including Les Miserables we really enjoyed our escorted walk around his fascinating house.
-An interesting man with very defined religious and aesthetic tastes in decor.
+Author of many works, including Les Miserables, we really enjoyed our escorted walk around his fascinating house.
+An interesting man with very defined religious and aesthetic tastes in décor.
 So glad we managed to see it this time.

 Returning to our southward journey we sailed from St Peterport to Lezardrieux on the Cote D'Armor.
 A good sail across, we arrived in daylight and enjoyed our first views of this stunning coastline.